-Net Investment in Capital Assets: This represents the Authority's total investment in capital assets, net of outstanding debt liabilities related to those capital assets.
+Net Investment in Capital Assets: This represents the Authority's total investment in capital assets.

 Restricted Net Position for Educational Assistance Programs--Expendable: Expendable restricted net position includes resources for which the Authority is legally or contractually obligated to spend in accordance with restrictions imposed by external parties.